EndPointCorp/end-point-blog/2020/09/09/rclone-upload-to-cloud-from-cli.html.md

 n/s/q>
 ```

-choose ‘n’ for a new remote, and name it something memorable.
+Choose ‘n’ for a new remote, and name it something memorable.

 ```bash
 n/s/q> n